For the first time in my life, I don't have the need to prove myself to anyone.

 I turned off the TV that I rarely watch anyway because of a commercial with plastic food in it.
 I’ve barely eaten today but what little I have threatened to come back up.
 My body image has been pretty positive, especially lately, so this is not supposed to happen, right?

 Why is it that my reaction to very stressful situations is to stop eating?
-To stop doing one of the few things that I need in order to sustain my life, to nurture not only my
+To stop doing one of the few things that I need in order to sustain my life, to nurture not only my body, but my mind as well.

 I left work an hour early.
-I’m nauseated, I’m sore, I’m short of breath, I’m beat down.
+I’m nauseated, I’m sore, I’m

 Of course, it’s Friday night and I can’t call to make an appointment at The Center.
 Will I be feeling like I’ve hit the bottom on Monday and make the call?
 Or will I tell myself that I caught myself just in time, just before I hit the bottom- grasping a ledge and telling myself that I can climb back up and do it on my own?